ruizb/glossary-typescript/README.md

 ### Type alias

-A type alias attaches a name to the definition of a type, whatever its complexity.
-In addition to naming function and object types like _interfaces_, type aliases can be used to name primitives, unions, tuples...
-Whatever type actually.
+A type alias attaches a name to the definition of a type, no matter its complexity.
+In addition to naming function and object types such as _interfaces_, type aliases can be used to name primitives, unions, tuples...
+Any type actually.

 ##### Example